nickbrandt/GitLab/doc/user/project/clusters/agent/index.md

 - One or more per-namespace deployments, each concerned only with what is happening in a particular namespace.
 Note that namespace where `agentk` is deployed, and the namespace it's managing might be different namespaces.
 - Both of the above at the same time.

 Because of the above, each `agentk` copy must have its own identity for GitLab to be able to tell one from the other e.g. for troubleshooting reasons.
 Each copy should get a URL of `kas` and fetch the configuration from it.
 In that configuration the agent should see if it's per-namespace or cluster-wide.
-Configuration is stored in a Git repo on GitLab to promote IaC approach.
+Configuration is stored in a Git repository on GitLab to promote IaC approach.

 Each `agentk` copy also gets its own `ServiceAccount` with minimum required permissions.

 ### Permissions within the cluster

-Currently customers are rightly concerned with us asking cluster-admin access.
-For GitOps and similar functionality something still has to have permissions to CRUD Kubernetes objects.
+Currently customers are rightly concerned with us asking `cluster-admin` access.
+For GitOps and similar functionality something still has to have permissions to create, update, and delete Kubernetes objects.
 The solution here is to give cluster operator (our customer) exclusive control of the permissions.
 Then they can allow the agent do only what they want it to be able to do.
 Where RBAC is not flexible enough (e.g. namespaces - don't want to allow CRUD for arbitrary namespaces but only some, based on some logic), we can provide an admission webhook that enforces some rules for the agent's `ServiceAccount` in addition to RBAC.

 ### Environments